-Illinois Statute (55ILCS 5/5-18001 et. seq.) and Cook County Ordinance (Chapter 5, Section 161-163) empower the Judicial Advisory Council to devise means to effect the improvement of administration of justice in and with relation to the County, and to formulate all proper suggestions and recommendations concerning legislation and other measures designed to bring about such improvement.
+In 1975, the Cook County Board of Commissioners passed an ordinance, clarifying the mission of the Judicial Advisory Council as: to devise means to effect the improvement of the administration of justice in and with relation to the County, and to formulate all proper suggestions and recommendations concerning legislation and other measures designed to bring about such improvement.

 In 2010, current Cook County Board President Toni Preckwinkle worked to prioritize criminal justice reform.